Gainesville, Florida DUI Lawyer

 There are two types of penalties you could face after being convicted of a DUI: those imposed by the state and those that affect your personal life.
 We hope to protect you from both.

-If convicted, the penalties you could face depend on many aspects of your situation, including whether this is your first-time DUI.
+If convicted, the penalties you could face depend on many aspects of your situation, including whether this is your first DUI.
 Here’s what to know, per Florida law:

-- First-time conviction.
-You could face a fine ranging from $500 to $2,000, depending on the severity of your alleged intoxication.
-You could also spend six months in jail.
+- First conviction.
+You could face a fine ranging from $500 to $2,000, depending on your blood alcohol level (BAL).
+You could also spend six months or more in jail, depending on the factors surrounding your arrest.

-- Third-time conviction.
+- Third conviction.
 You could have to pay fines ranging from $2,000 to $5,000.
 You would also have to face a mandatory 30-day prison sentence, with possibly years more on the horizon.

 The penalties you face depend on the circumstances.
 For example, if the prosecution alleges that you caused a fatal accident while intoxicated, you will face a DUI manslaughter charge, which has its own set of penalties.

 There are many nuances to sentencing that you may not know about.
 Our team understands these many nuances surrounding DUI arrests and convictions in Gainesville.
-You don’t have to graduate from Levin College of Law––University of Florida to have a successful case.
+You don’t have to graduate from Levin College of Law to have a successful case.
 Instead, you can entrust your case to our professionals.

-What Penalties Could You Face in Your Personal Life?
+What Penalties for DUI Could You Face in Your Personal Life?

 For some, fines and jail time pale in comparison to the effects of a conviction on their personal life.
 Some complications could include:

-- Retaining custody.
+- Retaining custody of your children.
 If you’re in the middle of a heated custodial dispute, getting convicted of a DUI could make the court system question your parenting abilities.
 Many judges think twice about awarding custody to parents with criminal records.

 - Losing your driving privileges.
 Having your driver’s license revoked does more than prevent you from going about your day-to-day life; it could also pose financial difficulties.
 Relying on rideshare programs can quickly get expensive.